smedrec/smart-logs/.qoder/repowiki/en/content/Worker Service.md

 - **Redis Connection Failures**: Check Redis server availability and network connectivity.
 Verify Redis configuration in the S3 configuration file.
 Ensure Redis credentials are correct.
 - **Sentry Integration Issues**: Verify that the Sentry DSN is correctly configured in the code.
 Check network connectivity to the Sentry server.
 Ensure that the release version is properly set.
 - **Configuration Manager Errors**: Verify that the CONFIG_PATH environment variable points to a valid S3 location.
 Check S3 bucket permissions and network connectivity.
 Ensure the configuration file is valid JSON.
+- **Pseudonymization Failures**: Check that the KMS service is available and properly configured.
+Verify that the PSEUDONYM_SALT environment variable is set.
+Ensure that the pseudonym_mapping table exists in the database.
+- **GDPR Compliance Issues**: Verify that retention policies are properly configured in the audit_retention_policy table.
+Check that the KMS service is available for encryption/decryption operations.
+Ensure that the pseudonymization service has proper database permissions.

 **Section sources**
 - [monitoring.ts](file://packages\audit\src\monitor\monitoring.ts#L500-L600)